-Creative nonfiction allows writers to transform factually based information into various literary texts (Brien 2000, Gutkind 2008).
-The most popular forms have been memoir and biography - this work extends its application through the creation of a dramatic script.
-The Eliza Fraser story has inspired works by many notable Australian artists including Nolan, White, Williamson & Burstall and Sculthorpe (with text by Barbara Blackman).
-This script makes a contemporary female contribution to this oeuvre.
+The genre of creative nonfiction has emerged as a significant force in the literary realm allowing writers to transform factually based information into various literary texts using the stylistic devices of those forms (Brien, 2000a, 2000b; Forche & Gerard, 2001; Gutkind, 2008).
+It has been most often realised in prose forms such as memoir and biography.
+This work extends its application through the creation of a dramatic script, bringing the voice of the key protagonist alive through a scripted theatrical form.
+The Eliza Fraser story has been explored by many famous, mostly male, Australian artists including Sidney Nolan (painting), Patrick White (novel), David Williamson and Tim Burstall (film) as well as Peter Sculthorpe (music with text by Barbara Blackman).
+This script makes a contemporary female contribution to this oeuvre of work.